-The application form must be signed by the prospective internee and a .pdf of the signed form must be submitted to _____________________ along with a scanned copy of the author’s current student identity card to establish his / her institutional affiliation and credentials;

-The final date for submission of the application form (along with student identity card) shall be 31st April for internship in summer schedule i.e. June – July, and 31st October in case of winter schedule i.e. December – January.
-Any application submitted thereafter for the above-mentioned period will not be considered and will be rejected at the very outset.
+The final date for submission of the statement of purpose and curriculum vitae (along with student identity card) shall be 1st April for internship in summer schedule i.e. June – July, and 1st October in case of winter schedule i.e. December – January.
+Any statement of purpose submitted beyond the deadline shall not be considered and will be rejected at the very outset.

-The successful applicant for the internship programme will be informed through an email latest by 15th of May and 15th of November as the case may be.
+All successful interns shall be issued an offer letter electronically, latest by 15th of May and 15th of November, as the case may be.

-The prospective internees will be provided with a user name and password to their specific email id, which will be used for official communication by the firm and the internee.
-This email will be made non-operational at the time of termination, disqualification or completion of the internship period.

-The prospective internee’s for the internship programme will be informed through an email latest by 15th of May and 15th of November as the case may be, with regard to their selection.

-Part IV – The Research Paper

-The research papers shall be submitted in both .doc (or .docx) as well as .pdf;

-The research paper shall be submitted to ________________with both attachments; the email should be captioned “ Weekly Submission,” and should also include “Author’s Name”;

-The final date for submission of the research paper will be the end on the every week.

-The research papers shall be adjudged on different aspects including criteria such as a clear statement of the problem to be addressed, high quality of writing including ability to write clear academic prose, logical flow of argument, use of national and international legal sources, and persuasiveness in proposing law reform and future research areas.

-The 4 research papers (but not limited to) shall be published on the firms blog every month.;
+The selected interns for the internship programme shall be required to confirm their participation within 5 working days from the date of communication of the acceptance of internship.
+Any confirmations received beyond this deadline, are liable to be rejected.

-Part V - Selection Process
+Part IV - Selection Process

-All submissions received will be evaluated by the firm itself on the basis of the qualifications, Statement of purpose and interview over a call (if required).
-The firm reserves the right to decide the period of the internship.
+All submissions received will be evaluated by the Firm on the basis of the students qualifications, statement of purpose and interview (if required).

-The decision with respect to the selection of the internees out of the application will be taken by the firm and will be final.
-The selection procedure of the same will not be made public in any given situation.
+The decision with respect to the selection of the interns will be final.

-Part II- Intern’s Obligations and Responsibility
+Part V- Intern’s Obligations and Responsibility

-The internee must communicate with the firm only through the email id and no phone calls would be permitted until and unless there is any emergency.
-In case of any emergency, the internee will have to write a whats app message on the following no. and wait for the permission before calling anyone in the firm.

-Name:

-Phone no.:
+The intern must communicate with the Firm only via email.

+In case of important clarifications, the intern shall be provided with contact details of the assigned Associate or Partner who may be contacted.

-The internee shall respond to every communication sent by the firm.
+The intern shall promptly respond to every communication sent by the Firm.

-The internee shall not allowed to undergo two internships at a given time and if he/she is found to be doing so then this will amount to disqualification.
+The intern shall not partake in two internships at any given time however, if the intern is found to be doing so then this will amount to instant disqualification.

-The internee shall be virtually available for the firm during the internship period.
+The intern shall be available throughout the entire period of the Internship Programme.

-The internee shall perform the duties as communicated to him/her by the firm at high standard, with all due care and attention with regard to knowledge, experience or education he possess.
+The intern shall perform the duties as communicated to him/her by the firm at high standard, with all due care and attention with regard to knowledge, experience or education he possesses.

-The internee is not permitted to take any holidays during their period of internship apart from special request (which is not guaranteed)
+Without prior permission, the intern shall not be permitted to take any holidays during the Internship Programme.